keithwhor/nodal/README.md

 - Model relationships (links to other models)
 - Task scheduler
 - Easy authorization (requires redis for more than one instance)
+- WebSocket integration (commands responses, requires redis for more than one instance)

 ## Why Nodal?